GWR 813 Preservation Fund: GWR 813

-Their locomotive, Port Talbot Railway No. 26, is their prized possession.
-No. 26 was built by Hudswell Clarke in 1901 along with five other locomotives.
-Withdrawn in 1933, then sold to Robert Stephenson & Company in 1934.
+Port Talbot Railway No. 26 was built by Hudswell Clarke in 1901 along with five other locomotives.
+It was withdrawn in 1933 and then sold to Robert Stephenson & Company in 1934.
 Later it was sold to Backworth Colliery and re-numbered 12.
 It then became NCB 11 in 1950.
 The newly-formed GWR 813 Preservation Fund were looking to purchase this locomotive, it being the last of its kind.
 Offered for £320, then sold to the Preservation Fund in 1967.
 It was displayed as a static exhibit at the Rail 150 Celebrations in 1975.
 Mechanical faults prevented the locomotive from being fully operational for over a decade, although it steamed on a few occasions.

-The trust fund got their locomotive fully operational in July 2000, when it was the only one in service at the time, at the time that many locomotives were reported to have boiler issues.
-After it was overhauled, from 2001 to 2009 the locomotive visited several heritage lines including Didcot, Dean Forest, Pontypool & Blaenavon, WSR, South Devon Rly, Vale of Glamorgan, etc.
+The trust fund got the locomotive fully operational in July 2000, when it was the only one in service at the time, at the time that many locomotives were reported to have boiler issues.
+After it was overhauled, from 2001 to 2009 the locomotive visited several heritage lines including Didcot, Dean Forest, Pontypool & Blaenavon, WSR, South Devon Rly, Vale of Glamorgan, etc. The '813 Fund' became a Charitable Incorporated Organisation on October 11, 2021.
+Registered Charity Number: 1196114.